-In this technique, chin is placed in a joystick in the shape of a cup and is usually controlled by neck movements (flexion, extension, and rotation).
+In this technique, the chin is placed in a joystick in the shape of a cup and is controlled by neck movements (flexion, extension, and rotation).

-In this technique, wheelchairs use a screen-based eye tracking system in which a camera is used to continuously track eye features.
-After a calibration algorithm is used to find the direction of the eye gaze in real time.
+In this technique, wheelchairs use a screen-based eye-tracking system in which a camera is used to track eye features continuously.
+After a calibration algorithm is used to find the direction of the eye gaze in real-time.
 According to the gazed position, the screen movement control signals are calculated to control the wheelchair.

 This technology is based on the law of Faraday.
 The permanent hall effect sensor is attached to the tongue and traces the tongue movement.
 The output signals are collected as the tongue moves in the induction coil of the air core.

 A webcam is used to capture image input from the user’s finger.
-An image processing algorithm detects finger movement and wheelchair movement in left – right or front-back direction depending on the direction of the finger.
+An image processing algorithm detects finger movement and wheelchair movement in left-right or front-back direction depending on the course of the finger.